In this article:

 experience a fall each year

 Physiotherapy-led strength, balance and coordination programs are among the most effective preventive measures available.
-If falls risk was noted in your assessment, a physio can help you with exercises to maintain strength.

 What can a physio help with?